wanderers-nft/planet-pass-claim-list/README.md

 # planet-pass-claim-list
-List of Wanderers holders for Planets claim
+List of Wanderers holders for Planets claim.
+Snapshot was taken on block `13843316`.